tybens/leilanibender.com/blog/content/escape_analysis.md

 ### How Javascript Uses Escape Analysis in Language Internals

 The most complex question about escape analysis (other than maybe "how do I implement it") is probably "is this only beneficial to very shortlived variables, and if so how does it help much?".
-As mentioned in the Pypy example, it is sometimes to protect allocations that are made by the language implementation rather than the programmer.
-Here's a quick example in Javascript (example token from [this PDF](https://www.jfokus.se/jfokus18/preso/Escape-Analysis-in-V8.pdf), which has a [corresponding talk](https://www.youtube.com/watch?v=KiWEWLwQ3oI) that might be elementary at this point in the blog post).
+As mentioned in the Pypy example, it is sometimes to protect your program from allocations that are made by the language implementation rather than the programmer.
+Here's a quick example in Javascript (example taken from [this PDF](https://www.jfokus.se/jfokus18/preso/Escape-Analysis-in-V8.pdf), which has a [corresponding talk](https://www.youtube.com/watch?v=KiWEWLwQ3oI) that might be elementary at this point in the blog post).

 ```javascript
 function bar(o) {